 Fire Chief Gas Pump

 Old Fire Chief gas pump – I remember as a little girl my grandparents having their own gas pump on their farm property.
 How times have changed.
-Found this 1950’s goodie while searching for the location of our friend’s vineyard –> Vita’ Della’ Terra Vineyard LLC
+Found this 1950’s goodie while searching for the location of our friend’s vineyard in Door County, Wisconsin –> Vita’ Della’ Terra Vineyard LLC

 Vintage Pepsi-Cola Bottle

 This glass Pepsi-Cola bottle was used in Helen’s Barber Shop in Albany, Georgia during the 1980s.

 A Coca-Cola advertising sign that was painted on the side of an old brick building in a small town in Wisconsin.
 I’d tell you where but it was a gas station stop and I didn’t write it down.